Reduce disk space usage?

 Probably need a better idea to move forward.

-#1 Updated by Christopher Backhouse almost 4 years ago
+#1 Updated by Christopher Backhouse about 4 years ago

 Are there json (or svg?) minifiers that help at all?
 Or are the files already pretty dense?